 Several submissions commented about the lack of funding for Down syndrome research.
-One overall goal of the revised and updated NIH Research Plan on Down Syndrome, and the establishment of DS-ConnectTM, is to provide direction for the field, necessary research resources, thereby increasing the numbers of excellent research grant applications that are funded.
+One overall goal of the revised and updated NIH Research Plan on Down Syndrome, and the establishment of research resources such as DS-Connect[®], thereby increasing the numbers of excellent research grant applications that are funded.
 Another overarching comment in several responses requested a trans-NIH initiative on Down syndrome; this concept is beginning to be discussed by the Down Syndrome Consortium and in other forums.